simeononsecurity/simeononsecurity.ch/content/articles/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/index.en.md

 For comprehensive study materials, you can consider the **Official CEH Study Guide** published by EC-Council, which covers all the exam objectives and provides in-depth explanations of concepts and techniques.
 This guide is a valuable resource for gaining a solid understanding of the topics tested in the exam.

-Additionally, online learning platforms like [**Pluralsight**](https://www.pluralsight.com/) offer **CEH courses** that provide video-based instruction, practical exercises, and assessments to reinforce your knowledge.
+Also, online learning platforms like [**Pluralsight**](https://www.pluralsight.com/) offer **CEH courses** that provide video-based instruction, practical exercises, and assessments to reinforce your knowledge.
 These courses allow you to learn at your own pace and provide hands-on practice opportunities.

 To gauge your readiness and get familiar with the exam format, you need to access **practice exams**.
 EC-Council offers official **CEH practice tests** that simulate the actual exam environment and help you assess your knowledge and identify areas that require further review.